Bhairavi-Bonde/Advertising.csv-project-1-/README.md

 # Overview
 This project involves using linear regression to analyse advertising data provided in CSV format.
 The goal is to build a predictive model that can help predict the sales on different advertising platforms.

+# What is linear regression?
+Linear regression is a statistical method used for modeling the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the observed data.

 # Requirements
 I’ve used the following software and libraries to run the project.
 1. Python